CDCgov/NEDSS-Modernization/apps/modernization-ui/src/apps/search/patient/PatientCriteria/BasicInformation.md

 #### Expected Announcements

 1. **On Focus**:
-   - "Patient ID(s) Patient ID(s) -Separate IDs by commas, semicolons, or spaces, edit text"
+   - "Patient ID(s) -Separate IDs by commas, semicolons, or spaces, edit text"
    - "You are currently on a text field, inside of web content.
 To enter text in this field, type.
 To exit this web area, press Control-Option-Shift-UpArrow."

 2. **On Invalid Input**: